-A while back, we did a Digitiser special.
+A while back, we did a Digitiser special on the surreal Teletext magazine.
 For non-UK sorts, this was a Teletext video game type of “website” thing in the 1990s on Teletext (a TV information retrieval service) that was enormously popular.

 Digitiser the Show

 Rose spent the following years writing for various minor kids TV shows, but by circa 2013 fired up his gaming interest again and launched the Digitiser2000 website.

 You know what?
 Not even a decade of austerity, wage stagnation, and a housing crisis here in the UK could stop us contributing £1,000 to that!
 Sorry, we meant £10.
 Yes.

 Rose, as Mr. Biffo, is the host.
 But he’s joined by an assortment of other people.
 They’re all British.
 It’s a British show, what do you expect?

 Yeah, so the first episode was above… but it’s now offline as Mr. Biffo works on editing it to a higher standard.
 Although there wasn’t much wrong with it, in our opinion, as we don’t get hepped up about minor niggling issues.

 But there’s an episode further into series above.
 Should you have a spare 40 minutes.
 Despite the potential for cringe-worthy horror, it manages to avoid it all!
 As a first episode, it is in fact great.

 And it’s great fun.
 Proper retro gaming.
-Some really goddamn bizzare surreal humour.
+Some really goddamn bizarre surreal humour.
 And not as much profanity as you might expect.
 It is British, after all.